The short answer

 “Agur the son of Jakeh; a person so called, as appears from the designation of his own and his father’s name, who lived either in Solomon’s time, or rather afterwards, and was famous in his generation for wisdom, and piety, and prophecy; and therefore his proverbs were thought fit to be added to those of Solomon.”

-Because there was no internet – indeed, even books were exceedingly rare in the ancient world as well – it’s quite believable that the wise sayings of another sage would have been compiled in something like the book of Proverbs.
-Because paper was difficult and expensive to make, it’s easy to imagine someone deciding to write down the wisdom of a sage on the same scroll or in the same place as that of another sage like Solomon – either by Solomon himself or by whoever compiled the book of Proverbs together.
+Because there was no internet—indeed, even books were rare in the ancient world—it’s quite believable that the wise sayings of another sage might have been compiled in the book of Proverbs.
+Because paper was difficult and expensive to make, it’s easy to imagine someone deciding to write down the wisdom of a sage on the same scroll or in the same place as that of another sage like Solomon.

 Was Agur simply King Solomon?

-There is another idea that the compiler was actually just Solomon himself.
-Jewish commentaries – like the Aggadah – have suggested that this passage is not a reference to another person named “Agur”, but that “Aguer, the son of Jakeh” was a poetic or cryptic way of referencing Solomon.
-The reason this is plausible is that names in Hebrew can have many meanings.
-“Agur” can mean “compiler”, suggesting that these passages weren’t composed by Solomon himself but were compiled by him.
-“Son of Jakeh” could mean “the one who despised the words of God”, which is supposedly a reference to Solomon’s marrying of many foreign wives.
-Confusingly, “son of Jakeh” could also signify “he who is free from sin”, and so could be a reference to the righteousness of David.
-In other words, it might be argued that you could translate “Agur, son of Jakeh” as “the compiler, who is free from sin”.
+Another idea is that the compiler was Solomon himself.
+Jewish commentaries like the Aggadah have suggested that this passage is not a reference to another person named “Agur,” but that “Agur, the son of Jakeh” was a poetic or cryptic way of referencing Solomon.
+This idea is plausible because names in Hebrew can have many meanings.
+“Agur” can mean “compiler,” suggesting that these passages weren’t composed by Solomon himself but were compiled by him.
+“Son of Jakeh” could mean “the one who despised the words of God,” which is supposedly a reference to Solomon’s marrying of many foreign wives.
+Confusingly, “son of Jakeh” could also signify “he who is free from sin,” so it could be a reference to the righteousness of David.
+In other words, it could be argued that “Agur, son of Jakeh” means “the compiler, who is free from sin”.

-What might that mean?
-If Solomon was already understood as the author, what would be the point of him announcing that in the middle of the book of Proverbs?
-The idea is that Solomon, being a wise sage himself, would be interested in wise sayings himself, and (we might suppose) took an interest in collecting and preserving pieces of wisdom that he had heard from others.
-The the point of giving a special introduction to chapter 30 of Proverbs might, therefore, be a way for Solomon to state that the following lines were not his own but that he was simply a “compiler” of them.
+If Solomon was already understood as the author, what would be the point of him reminding everyone in the middle of the book of Proverbs?
+We might suppose that Solomon, as a wise sage, took an interest in collecting and preserving pieces of wisdom that he had heard from others.
+The point of giving a special introduction to chapter 30 of Proverbs might, therefore, be a way for Solomon to state that the following lines were not his own but that he simply compiled them.

 Was "Agur son of Jakeh" not his real name?

 Ellicott’s Commentary considers this possibility but takes the position that it’s somewhat far-fetched to think that this translation of “Agur, son of Jakeh” doesn’t refer to a person.
-Instead, that commentary assumes it was an unknown Jewish sage of some kind.
-The commentary argues, "But they [the sections in Proverbs 30] in all probability belong to some otherwise unknown sage, whose utterances were thought not unworthy of being joined with those of the wise King of Israel himself”, and suggests the alternative translation of “the words of Agur the son of Jakeh the Massan”, where “Massan” means a descendent of Massa, one of the sons of Ishmael (Gen 25:14).
+Instead, the commentary assumes that Agur was an unknown Jewish sage of some kind: "But [the sections in Proverbs 30] in all probability belong to some otherwise unknown sage, whose utterances were thought not unworthy of being joined with those of the wise King of Israel himself.”
+Ellicott's suggests an alternative translation: “the words of Agur the son of Jakeh the Massan,” where “Massan” means a descendent of Massa, one of the sons of Ishmael (Gen 25:14).

-Another reason is that Hebrew words all had deeper meanings to them.
-The word “Mary”, for example, doesn’t mean anything in English, but the Hebrew word “maria” means “bitter”.
-We have some names like that in English, often with girl’s names like “Hope”, “Faith”, or “Rosemary”, or even boys names like “Hunter” or “Will”.
+Another reason for this confusion is that Hebrew words all had deeper meanings to them.
+The word “Mary,” for example, doesn’t mean anything in English, but the Hebrew word “maria” means “bitter.”
+We have some names like that in English, often with girl’s names like “Hope,” “Faith,” or “Rosemary,” and even boys names like “Hunter” or “Will”.
 All of those names are also English words that mean other things.
 But in Hebrew and most ancient languages, the names also had their own meanings.
-It would be like reading the word “hope” in an English book, but because the context was unclear, you might not know if the book was referring to the concept of having hope in something or if it was referring to a person named “Hope”.
+It would be like reading the word “hope” in an English book, but because the context was unclear, you might not know if the book was referring to the concept of having hope or a person named “Hope.”

 Mysterious passages need mysterious meanings

 Rather than getting caught up in the exact identity of this character, it’s better to understand what the significance of the passage is.
-Many people have notice that there is a style difference between this section of the proverbs and the section that precedes it.
-Cornelius a Lapide – a Flemish Catholic priest – calls it “as difficult and obscure as it is elegant and beautiful”, and that while the preceding passages “contain clear proverbs”, this passage “contains enigmas” (my translation).
+Many people have noticed that there is a stylistic difference between this section of Proverbs and the section that precedes it.
+Cornelius a Lapide, a Flemish Catholic priest, calls it “as difficult and obscure as it is elegant and beautiful.”
+He observes that while the preceding passages “contain clear proverbs,” this passage “contains enigmas” (my translation).

 When things become murky and unclear, they’re probably supposed to be read spiritually.

 What about this passage in the Proverbs?
-When you read it over, it’s not hard to see these line as prophetic images of Jesus’ life and ministry:
+When you read it over, it’s not hard to see these lines as prophetic images of Jesus’ life and ministry:

-That’s not to say this entire passage is about Jesus, as wisdom and prophecy are generally interwoven in the Old Testament, but prophetic images about Jesus can be found everywhere in the Old Testament, and it’s that content that’s really what makes the Old Testament important and relevant for Christians today.
+That this passage can be read typologically does not mean that the passage is only about Jesus.
+Wisdom and prophecy are generally interwoven in the Old Testament, but prophetic images about Jesus can be found everywhere in the Old Testament, and that's what makes the Old Testament important and relevant for Christians today.